avaldinger/voting/README.md

 ### General info

-Voting simulator programs written in C. The applications can be used to simulate two different voting system:
+Voting simulator programs written in C. The applications can be used to simulate two different voting systems:
- * Plurality: In this versions voters can only vote to one candidate and the candidate with the most votes wins the election.
+ * Plurality: In this version voters can only vote for one candidate and the candidate with the most votes wins the election.
 If multiple candidates received the highest amount of votes the election ends in a tie.
  * Runoff: This program simulates a ranked-choice voting system:
     * Each voter can vote for 3 candidates
     * If one of the candidates have at least 50% of the votes the candidate wins the election